LinkedIn: Personal branding

 When a user accepts an invitation from another user, they have a first-level connection; the user is indirectly connected to the other user's connections with what LinkedIn terms second-level and third-level connections.

 LinkedIn is particularly well-suited for personal branding, which, according to Sandra Long, entails "actively managing one's image and unique value" to position oneself for career opportunities.
 LinkedIn has evolved from being a mere platform for job searchers into a social network which allows users a chance to create a personal brand.
 Career coach Pamela Green describes a personal brand as the "emotional experience you want people to have as a result of interacting with you," and a LinkedIn profile is an aspect of that.
 A contrasting report suggests that a personal brand is "a public-facing persona, exhibited on LinkedIn, Twitter and other networks, that showcases expertise and fosters new connections."

 LinkedIn allows professionals to build exposure for their brand within the site itself and on the World Wide Web as a whole.
+Business Growth Strategist Wendy Shore, writing in Entrepreneur, has described LinkedIn as a dynamic platform for personal branding, professional visibility, and authentic connection-building, noting that it has evolved well beyond its origins as a job search tool into a primary channel for establishing authority and growing revenue.

 With a tool that LinkedIn dubs a Profile Strength Meter, the site encourages users to offer enough information in their profile to optimize visibility by search engines.
 It can strengthen a user's LinkedIn presence if they belong to professional groups on the site.
 The site enables users to add a video to their profiles.
 Some users hire a professional photographer for their profile photo.
 Video presentations can be added to one's profile.
 LinkedIn's capabilities have been expanding so rapidly that a cottage industry of outside consultants has grown up to help users navigate the system.
 A particular emphasis is helping users with their LinkedIn profiles.

 There's no hiding in the long grass on LinkedIn ...
 The number one mistake people make on the profile is to not have a photo.